HOME READING

 40 to 65 for mandatory tasks

-3 to 20 for optional aspects (attendance & portfolio)
+3 to 20 for optional aspects (attendance & reader's journal)

 Overall score for English Practice ("Практический курс английского языка") consists of: